franticOreo/lightson.ai-multi-tenant/README 2.md

 will need to implement a IP proxy method or rotator to avoid this at scale.
 - createBusinessEntry in startSignup, I don't think auth token is required.

+- fetchInstagramUserHeader : need to utilise profile pic and full-name (no longer required in sign up flow)